JVMartin/cs300-protocol/README.md

 You are now ready to send a message to a user.

-1. Establish a TCP/IP connection to the desired user's IP address and port.
+1. Establish a TCP connection to the desired user's IP address and port.

 2. Send a CipherSaber-encrypted string consisting of: